SETI/rms-opus/import/table_schemas/README.md

   'pi_intro'
   'pi_tooltip'
   'pi_slug'

   'pi_dict_context'
   'pi_dict_name'

-For an obs_XXX table, columns that directly correspond to a PDS INDEX field may contain:

-'description'           The text description of the PDS
+  'definition'

 For an obs_XXX table, information about how to populate the field MUST be
 included:

 'data_source'            A tuple (source, data).
 Source can be one of:
+      'IGNORE'
-      'CONSTANT' in which case the data is the constant value.
+      'TAB:<TABLE_NAME>' in which case the data is the field name in the referenced PDS or internal table, which must have already been read as part of loading the volume.
-      '<PDS TABLE NAME>' in which case the data is the field name in the referenced PDS table, which must have already been read as part of loading the volume.
+      'ARRAY:<TABLE_NAME>' in which case the data is the field name in the referenced PDS or internal table, which must have already been read as part of loading the volume, then ':', then the number of the array element.
+      'FUNCTION'         in which case the data is the name of the function to execute. <INST> and <MISSION> are substituted.

 Optional fields include:

 'val_min'
 'val_max'
+'val_sentinel'